osmcode/libosmium/demo/public-transport/README.md

 # public-transport

-Reads OSM file and outputs public transport route into a spatialite database.
+Reads OSM file and outputs public transport route into a GeoJSON file.

-Public transport is often tagged differently in different places, this one works in Berlin, Germany.
+Public transport is often tagged differently in different places, this one works well in Berlin, Germany.

 ## Install